The Francis Files

 Maik designated himself as part of the Primitive art movement, and his simple, graphic style often lacks perspective but is full of depth.
 His paintings feature layers of exotic trees and flowers, intermingled with colorful birds and friendly-looking felines, often staring directly at the viewer.
 His work made its debut in the United States in the 1960's, lead by the recognition of his word by Wally Findlay, who hosted exhibitions for him in his galleries from Palm Beach to Beverly Hills.

 Maik went on to collaborate with Aubusson on a collection of woven tapestries, and created a number of popular children's books featuring his tropical illustrations.
+His sunny artwork reminds me of my Mamluk blue and yellow rug, which would pair so perfectly with one of his paintings!

 You can find a few of his pieces for sale on Artnet, although they are never many available!